digdat0/P3I1_FWProject/README.md

 1. Download the proper file for your aircraft and firmware version.
 Choose wisely.
  - The file you are downloading is the 306.bin file, like P3X_FW_V01.11.0020_m0306.bin_MODDED
-2. Rename the downloaded file. p3 = PMCAPPFw3.bin I1 = INMCAPPFw1.bin
+2. Rename the downloaded file.
+ - Phantom 3 = PMCAPPFw3.bin
+ - Inspire 1 = INMCAPPFw1.bin
 3. Copy the file to your SD card.
 Put SD card into the aircraft.
 4. Power on the aircraft.
 Update will start in about 30 seconds.
 You will hear a distinct noise during the update process, which will change when done.
 It should take 3-5 minutes.